Frequently Asked Questions

 • What is systemic lupus erythematosus (SLE)?

-Systemic lupus erythematosus (SLE) is a systemic autoimmune disease caused by your body's immune system attacking your own tissues and organs.
-Inflammation caused by lupus can affect many different body systems, including your joints, skin, kidneys, blood cells, brain, heart, and lungs.
+Systemic lupus erythematosus is a systemic autoimmune disease caused by your body's immune system attacking your own tissues and organs.
+“Systemic” means that the inflammation caused by lupus can affect many different body systems, including your joints, skin, kidneys, blood cells, brain, heart, and lungs.

 Was this helpful?